thitiP11222/thitiP11222/README.md

 - 👋 Hi, I’m Thitiporn
-- 👀 I’m interested in Blockchain & FinTech | Web Developer | Cybersecurity Explorer
+- 👀 I’m interested in Blockchain & FinTech | Software Development | Cybersecurity Explorer
-- 🌱 I’m currently diving into blockchain technology and software development
 - 📫 How to reach me :
     - LinkedIn: [linkedin.com/in/my-profile](https://www.linkedin.com/in/thitiporn-panthanan-533b90254/)
 - ⚡ Fun fact: I’m a tech enthusiast who enjoys learning about cutting-edge technologies and exploring new ideas in my free time!